lsst-sqre/sqr-039/index.rst

 Problem statement
 =================

-The Rubin Science Platform consists of a notebook aspect and a portal aspect accessible via a web browser, APIs accessible programmatically, and supporting services underlying those components such as user home directories and shared file system space.
+The Science Platform consists of a notebook aspect and a portal aspect accessible via a web browser, APIs accessible programmatically, and supporting services underlying those components such as user home directories and shared file system space.
 Science platform users will come from a variety of participating institutions and may be located anywhere on the Internet.
 Primary user authentication will be federated and thus delegated to the user's member institution.